SuneelSaroj/Data-Analysis-in-python/README.md

 # Data-Analysis in python
- analys the data for sales details and other
+ analys the data for sales details and amount on the basis of states and gender and marital status and also catagory of product.